 Why there are many ways companies can increase trust and transparency, the least by focusing on workplace culture, making employees aware of their total compensation package and their employer’s investment in them is one such way.

 Reward communication is essential for creating transparency.
 A Total Reward Statement (TRS) is a powerful tool that provides employees with an illustrated breakdown of their total compensation package, including benefits, pensions and all the other elements that make up their total reward.
 Our findings show that eight out of ten employees underestimate their total compensation package.
-In fact, when questioned, many employees ask, “What is a reward package?”.
 Increase transparency and trust by increasing awareness.

 Forming the basis of our 2018 Employee Happiness Index, Benify surveyed 20,000 employees and HR leaders covering a range of topics, including benefits, personal finances, and employee engagement.
 The results reveal that, on average, employees who are most satisfied with their benefits offering give themselves an engagement rating of 9.1 out of 10 – up to a fifth more than those who are least satisfied.

 A key component to benefits and compensation satisfaction is feeling valued by your employer and that your employer has invested in you.
 Feeling valued helps bring employees closer to their employer.
 As one FORA article shares, bean-bags and ping pong tables aren’t much consolation if people don’t feel valued.

 As we explain in the blog, Using Technology to Meet Employee Demand for Transparency reward communication through digital technology can be used as a tool to increase transparency around reward in much the same way that technology has improved connectivity and communication.